Songyu-Wang/cypress-plugin-playwright/README.md

 # cypress-plugin-playwright

-This Cypress plugin allows you to run playwright code within cypress runner
+This Cypress plugin allows you to run playwright code within the cypress runner

 This plugin does not assume your cypress and/or playwright versions.
 Install them separately